RDAProvIG/WGplanning/CaseContent/ValueProposition.md

     -   The establishment of a published set of UCs would allow people to compare their UCs with known UCs for which recommended implementations and other patterns may already be known.
-It will also allow people to consider provenance UCs posed by others that may be of future iterest to them.
+It will also allow people to consider provenance UCs posed by others that may be of future interest to them.

 2.  **Provenance design patterns**